Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Abstract

 \section{Abstract}

 Pretraining data curation is a cornerstone in Large Language Model (LLM) development, leading to growing research on quality filtering of large web corpora.
-From statistical quality flags to LLM-based labeling systems, datasets are divided into categories, frequently reducing to a binary: those passing the filters deemed as valuable examples, others discarded as useless or detrimental.
+From statistical quality flags to LLM-based labelling systems, datasets are divided into categories, frequently reducing to a binary: those passing the filters are deemed as valuable examples, others are discarded as useless or detrimental.
 However, a more detailed understanding of the contribution of different kinds of texts to model performance is still largely lacking.
-In this article, we present the first study utilizing \textit{registers} (also known as \textit{genres})---a widely used standard in corpus linguistics to model linguistic variation---to curate pretraining datasets and investigate the effect of register on the performance of LLMs.
-We perform comparative studies by training models with register classified data and evaluating them using standard benchmarks, and show that the register of pretraining data substantially affects model performance.
+In this article, we present the first study utilising \textit{registers} or \textit{genres}---a widely used standard in corpus linguistics to model linguistic variation---to curate pretraining datasets and investigate the effect of register on the performance of LLMs.
+We train small generative models with register classified data and evaluate them using standard benchmarks, and show that the register of pretraining data substantially affects model performance.
 We uncover surprising relationships between the pretraining material and the resulting models: using the \NE register results in subpar performance, and on the contrary, including the \OP class, covering texts such as reviews and opinion blogs, is highly beneficial.
-While a model trained on the entire unfiltered dataset outperforms those trained on datasets limited to a single register, combining well-performing registers like \HI, \IN, and \OP leads to major improvements.
+While a model trained on the entire unfiltered dataset outperforms those trained on datasets limited to a single register, combining well-performing registers such as \HI, \IN, and \OP leads to major improvements.
 Furthermore, analysis of individual benchmark results reveals key differences in the strengths and drawbacks of specific register classes as pretraining data: \HI excels at physical reasoning and sentence completion while barely crossing random baselines on world-knowledge benchmarks, while \NA boosts performance on social interaction tasks but struggles with scientific questions.
-These findings show that register is an important explainer of model variation and can facilitate more deliberate future data selection practices.
+These findings show that register is an important explainer of model variation and can facilitate more deliberate and detailed future data selection practices.